Alexander Garden Obelisk: Russian Empire

-At half-past 11pm, Reverend Demetrius and Bishop of Mozhaysk, assisted by the Deputy Spiritual Department in the city, Duma Archpriest N. S. Vinogradov and other clergy had given thanks with the blessing of water to the singing of the choir of the Cathedral of Christ the Savior.
-Before the end of the molieben his Eminence Dimitri spoke a word, that indicated a high significance of the monument erected, which is continually broadcast to the residents of the mother, seen of great service to Russia of the Reigning House of Romanov.
-The thanksgiving ended with the proclamation of many years to the Emperor, the Empress, the Crown Prince and Heir to the entire Russian Royal House and the eternal memory of resting in the Lord crowned members of the Romanov family.
-After that, Bishop Demetrius ascended the steps of the monument and sprinkled Holy water on all four sides.
-The choir sang the national anthem.

-Then there was a parade in the garden of the troops.
-The parade was commanded by the commander of the 1st Grenadier brigade, major General Holmsen.
-The parade commander of the Moscow Military district the General-of-cavalry P. A. Pleve, appearing in the middle of the front troops, proclaimed a toast for your Adored Sovereign Master of the Russian Land of the Emperor and the whole Reigning House.
-The troops, taking "on-guard" position, replied with thunderous, long smolkowski cheers; the orchestra played God save the Tsar!
-Then, General P. A. Pleve declared a toast to the prosperity and welfare of the city of Moscow, built a glorious monument, "Wow Moscow!" — said General Pleve, and in response to this, there was a mighty Bang; the orchestra played the March of the Transfiguration.
-I. D. mayor, V. D. Bryansk on behalf of the city of Moscow thanked the General P. A. Pleve and proclaimed a toast.
-Then the troops were overlooked by the ceremonial March.
-General P. A. Pleve thanked valiant and held a military unit" ("Moscow news" No. 134 – June 11, 1914).
+Then there was a parade in the garden of the Troops.
+The parade was commanded by the commander of the 1st Grenadier Brigade, Major General Holmsen.
+The Parade Commander of the Moscow Military District the General-of-Cavalry Pavel Adamovich Pleve, appearing in the middle of the Front Troops, proclaimed a toast for your Adored Sovereign Master of the Russian Land of the Emperor and the whole Reigning House.
+The Troops, taking "On-Guard" position, replied with thunderous, long smolkowski cheers; the orchestra played God Save The Tsar!
+Then, General Pavel Adamovich Pleve declared a toast to the prosperity and welfare of the city of Moscow, built a glorious monument, "Wow Moscow!" said General Pavel Adamovich Pleve, and in response to this, there was a mighty Bang; the orchestra played the March of the Transfiguration.
+I. D. mayor, V. D. Bryansk on behalf of the City of Moscow thanked the General P. A. Pleve and proclaimed a toast.
+Then the Troops were overlooked by the Ceremonial March.
+General P. A. Pleve thanked valiant and held a military unit. ("Moscow News" No. 134 – June 11, 1914).